mcfunley/clippingsbot/README.md

 bin/migrate
 ```

 Make a `.env` file, and put environment variables in it (`X="Y"` syntax).
-You can grep the codebase for `os.getenv` or look at the env settings in Skyliner to get a current list of the ones you need.
+You can grep the codebase for `os.getenv` to get a current list of the ones you need.

 Running the dev server: